Haagerup property for wreath products constructed with Thompson's groups: Groupoid approach and generalisation of the main result

 \subsection{Important examples}

-If we consider $\cSF_k$ the category of $k$-ary symmetric forests, then it is a category that admits a calculus of left fractions for $k\geq 2$ where $\cSF_2=\cSF$ is the category of binary symmetric forests we worked with all along this article.
+If we consider $\cSF_k$ the category of $k$-ary symmetric forests, then it is a category that admits a calculus of left-fractions for $k\geq 2$.
+Note that $\cSF_2=\cSF$ is the category of binary symmetric forests which we worked with all along this article.
 Observe that the group of automorphisms $\cG_{\cSF_k}(r,r)$ can be represented by pairs of symmetric $k$-ary forests with both $r\geq 1$ roots and the same number of leaves.
-This is one classical description of the so-called Higman-Thompson's group $V_{k,r}$ \cite{Higman74,Brown87}.
+This is one classical description given in the article of Brown of the so-called Higman-Thompson's group $V_{k,r}$ \cite{Higman74,Brown87}.
 Hence, the groupoid $\cG_{\cSF_k}$ contains (in the sense of morphisms) every Higman-Thompson's group $V_{k,r}$ for a fixed $k\geq 2$.

-We consider larger categories made of symmetric forests and groups.
-Fix $k\geq 2$ and consider a group $\Ga$ together with an injective morphism $\theta:\Ga\to\Ga.$ Define the morphism $S_k:\Ga\to \Ga^k, g\mapsto (\theta(g),e,\cdots,e)$.
+{\bf Larger categories.} We consider larger categories made of symmetric forests and groups.
+Fix $k\geq 2$ and consider a group $\Ga$ together with a morphism $\theta:\Ga\to\Ga.$ Define the morphism $S_k:\Ga\to \Ga^k, g\mapsto (\theta(g),e,\cdots,e)$.
 We can now proceed as in Section \ref{sec:largercat} for constructing a monoidal functor $\Theta:\cSF_k\to\Gr$ and a larger category $\cC(k,\theta,\Ga)$.
 The only difference being that morphisms of $\cSF_k$ are all composition of tensor products of the trivial tree $I$ and the unique \textit{$k$-ary} tree $Y_k$ (instead of the \textit{binary} tree $Y$) that has $k$ leaves.
 We then set $\Theta(1)=\Ga,\Theta(Y_k)=S_k$ and the definition of the larger category $\cC(k,\theta,\Ga)$ becomes obvious.
-It is a category that admits a calculus of left fractions.
+It is a category that admits a calculus of left-fractions.
 By adapting Proposition \ref{prop:Bernoulli} we obtain the following: